Eugene Bareman

 The legacy

 Eugene Bareman is the most-decorated non-American head coach of the modern UFC era.
-The combined Adesanya-Volkanovski title reigns produced more title-defense bouts than any other single coach-pair partnership in MMA history.
+The combined Adesanya–Volkanovski title reigns produced more title-defense bouts than any other single coach–athlete pair partnership in MMA history (10 successful defenses combined across the two fighters' first reigns).

-His coaching template — kickboxing foundation + game-plan precision + brotherhood culture — has influenced subsequent international MMA gyms attempting to replicate the CKB success.
+His coaching template — kickboxing foundation + game-plan precision + brotherhood culture + public-persona management — has been openly imitated by subsequent international MMA gyms attempting to replicate the CKB success, with City Kickboxing satellites and affiliates emerging in Australia, the UK, and South Africa by 2025.